 Finally, it is established that eligible companies benefiting shall be subject to the payment of autonomous taxation under the general terms foreseen in the CIT Code.

 Natural and legal persons taxed under the organised accounting regime and that hire young people aged not more than 35 years for a first, job shall continue to be exempt from social security contributions.
 The employer is also required to have paid the contributions due by the employee to the social security.

 Direct incentive to professional internships

-This benefit shall not be cumulative with the benefit foresee in article 33 of the Tax Benefits Code (training, internships and scholarships – costs with hiring young people aged not more than 35 years).
+This benefit shall not be cumulative with the benefit foreseen in article 33 of the Tax Benefits Code (training, internship, and scholarship costs associated with hiring young people aged not more than 35 years).

 Interest rate support for micro production of renewable energies

-It was introduced an interest rate support, in 50%, on the interest on loans borrowed from financial institutions by families and by duly incorporated micro and small companies for the acquisition of equipment and installation services, aimed at the micro production of renewable energy, in accordance with the applicable legislation.
+Interest rate support of 50% was introduced on the interest on loans borrowed from financial institutions by families and by duly incorporated micro and small companies for the acquisition of equipment and installation services, aimed at the micro production of renewable energy, in accordance with the applicable legislation.

 This support shall apply to final consumers covered by the normal low voltage category.